cncf/toc/process/project_milestones.md

   * Use of GitHub discussions, issues, or a group messaging service (slack, wechat, etc.)
 * Project guides community contributions
   * PRs from community members receive timely feedback and discussion from the maintainers
-* Project works with an angel adopter
-  * Partners closely with the project to address organizational needs of the project early on
 * Project has a second organization contributing
   * May begin path to maintainership
 * Project begins solidifying a versioning schema and release cadence